kni-neu/website-6120/_homeworks/homework-3.md

 #### the minimum edit distance
 -----

-In this homework, we will implement a functional and practical autocorrection algorithm, We will do so with dynamic programming algorithm determining the minimum edit distance.
+In this homework, we will implement a functional and practical autocorrection and minimum edit distance algorithm.
+We will do so with dynamic programming algorithm determining the minimum edit distance.
 These models correct words that are 1 and 2 edit distances away.
 (We say two words are *n* edit distance away from each other when we need *n* edits to change one word into another.)
 Review the homework in this [pdf file]({{ site.baseurl }}/assets/pdf/assignment-3.pdf).
 Remember that reading resources can be found in the [syllabus]({{ site.baseurl }}/syllabus).

 <center>
 <img